htl1126/task_management_server/README.md

 go run main.go
 ```

 Or we can run TMS inside a docker container.
-We can firstly build the docker image with,
+We can firstly build the docker image with the following command.
+If you get stuck with I/O timeout issues, you can try to restart the host system.

 ```
 sudo docker build -t api_server .
 ```

-And run the server with,
+And run the server with the following command.
+You can change `8080` to other ports you prefer and change the value in `Dockerfile` accordingly.

 ```
 sudo docker run --rm -d -p 8080:8080 api_server